04mscott/Recommendation-API/README.md

 ## 📌 Notes

-> This API was built specifically to serve a React + Spring Boot frontend app for a full-stack music recommendation system.
+> This API was built specifically to serve a React + Spring Boot app for a full-stack music recommendation system.
 It is designed to run in Docker containers with background task support and optimized external API interaction.
 While setup and deployment details are not included in this README, the system is fully containerized and production-ready.